Johnny Winter: A Rising Star in the Texas Blues Scene (1965-1967)

 The Ballad of Bertha Glutz was deemed by Roy Ames to be "crap," so he had Russell rewrite the lyrics to fit the music.
 (I secretly think Roy must have lifted the master from Huey Meaux's library, had Russell rewrite the Bertha Glutz tune, and was going to release Comin' Up Fast as an original song.)
 Huey Meaux apparently owned the master of the Bertha Glutz tracks (including Russell's vocals, which featured Fulton and Isaac "Ikey" Payton Sweat on backup vocals) and reclaimed them from Roy Ames.

 Huey owned a lot of these remixes, including the Roy Head version of Easy Lovin' Girl and several others.
-He sold several tapes to Buddha Records as "early Johnny Winter" tracks sometime between 1967 and 1969.
-Buddha Records eventually released an album called Early Johnny Winter*, which was out of print by the early '80s.
+He sold several tapes to Buddah Records as "early Johnny Winter" tracks sometime between 1967 and 1969.
+Buddah Records eventually released an album called Early Johnny Winter*, which was out of print by the early '80s.
 My guess is they discovered it was, in fact, NOT Johnny Winter singing on these tracks and ceased distribution.

 Johnny Winter plays lead guitar for: The Great Believers playing Tuesdays, and Thurs thru Sat in a club called the "Act III Club"